boriskirov/figma-commands/README.md

 | Add Autolayout | `⇧A` |
 | Object->Frame selection | `⌘F` |

-`Search can be used for fast access to plugins for example.`

 ### Plugins

 Plugins are third-party scripts or applications that extend the functionality of an application.
 Use plugins to customize your experience, or create more efficient workflows.